 Moringa Oleifera is the most common type among 13 hearty tropical or arid weather species growing naturally in India and South Africa.
 One of the fastest growing biomasses on earth, if not pruned, the tree will grow as fast as a foot per month.
 The leaves of the Moringa were identified by the World Vegetable Center in Taiwan as the vegetable with the highest nutritional content among 120 types of food species studied.

 Leaves can be harvested every 30-45 days throughout the year, solely providing all the amino acids and omega fats necessary for life.
-Lauded since Ayurvedic times for its supportive properties, this medicinal plant is packed with phytonutrients and nutraceuticals that may support healthy detoxification; a healthy inflammatory response and may support healthy blood pressure levels already within normal range.
+Lauded since Ayurvedic times for its supportive properties, this medicinal plant is packed with phytonutrients that may support healthy detoxification; a healthy inflammatory response and may support healthy blood pressure levels already within normal range.
 Used for tea, the leaves easily replace vegetables such as spinach in recipes.
 Moringa is also used to fortify ingredients in pastas, pastries, cereals, meats, sauces, dips, candies, and wines.
 The powdered dry leaves make a convenient health supplement when sprinkled on foods.

 Moringa oleifera is a small size tree with approximately 5 to 10 m height.
 It is cultivated all over the world due to its multiple utilities.
 Every part of Moringa is used for certain nutritional and/or medicinal propose.
 Containing over 90 nutrients and 46 antioxidants, non-GMO Moringa (Moringa Oleifera) is one of nature's most nutritious foods.
 Ideal for helping our bodies maintain optimum health and balance.
 Because moringa leaf powder does not spoil, this makes an excellent long-term survival food.